 If you’re reading this blog post, then you’re likely a TrackVia administrator, or will be soon!
 Did you know that there are thousands of other TrackVia administrators just like you?
 Did you know there is a super easy way for you to interact with all these other TrackVia rock stars?
 That’s right!

 All TrackVia administrators have access to the Community Forum where they can ask questions, share ideas, give guidance, and even help influence the features that we add to our product roadmap.
 There are many reasons why you should engage with this community, and we’ve listed a few of them below:

 1. Improve Your Existing Apps

-No matter what types of applications you’ve built within your TrackVia account, it’s guaranteed that there are other TrackVia customers who are doing something similar.
+No matter what types of applications you’ve built within your TrackVia account, it’s guaranteed that other TrackVia customers are doing something similar.
 The keyword here is “similar.”
 Even two customers that build Project Management applications will do so in different ways, use different features of the platform, and build different workflows, based on what works for their specific needs.
 Perhaps they’ve found a way to do something that’s an improvement on the way you’ve been handling the same thing within your app.

 Wouldn’t you want to leverage their experience?
 Of course, you would!
 Try posting specific questions in the community How-to Questions Room.